+Include still images only as needed.
 Submit up to 12 images.
-A set of up to 12 images is considered one work sample.
-We recommend that you combine all of your images into a single PDF file.
+Combine all of your images into a single PDF file.
 Image size should be consistent; 800 x 600 pixels is suggested.
-Each image/file has a size limit of 5 MB.
+Each file has a size limit of 5 MB.
 Acceptable file types are jpeg, gif, bmp, png, and tif.

-- Do not submit your organization's general website.
-Only submit a website that is an essential part of the proposed project.
+Do not submit your organization's general website.
+Only submit a website that is an essential part of the project.

-- NOTE: If you provide links to works samples -- video samples, documents, digital images, or audio samples – the same limits on work samples uploaded directly to NEA-GO apply to those provided via links.
+NOTE: If you provide links to works samples -- audio samples, digital images, video samples, or documents – the same limits on work samples uploaded directly to NEA-GO apply to those provided via links:

 Information About Uploaded Items